NYU Violets: Division III

 NYU, in its relatively short history in NCAA Division III, has won two national team championships (and many league championships).
 The basketball program has enjoyed a good deal of success since being reinstated on the Division III level in 1983.
 In 1997, the women's basketball team, led by head coach Janice Quinn, won a championship title over the University of Wisconsin–Eau Claire and in 2007 returned to the Final Four.
 NYU men's basketball and head coach Joe Nesci appeared in the Division III National Championship game in 1994.

 In 2007, the men's cross country team, led by head coach Nick McDonough, captured the NCAA Division III team championship at St. Olaf College in Northfield, Minnesota.

 Baseball and softball

 NYU added varsity baseball and softball teams for the 2014–2015 school year.
 NYU had not sponsored varsity baseball since 1974, but it previously produced several major-league players, including Ralph Branca and Eddie Yost.
-Home games are played at MCU Park, home of the Minor League Brooklyn Cyclones.
+Home games were played at Maimonides Park, home of the Minor League Brooklyn Cyclones, and are now played at SIUH Community Park, the home of the Staten Island FerryHawks professional baseball team of the Atlantic League of Professional Baseball.
 Softball was an entirely new varsity sport for NYU.

 National championships

-NYU has won three team Division III NCAA national championships:
+NYU has won five team Division III NCAA national championships: